Frequently Asked Questions

 Septic system discharge leaves behind nitrates and other contaminants that are absorbed into the soil and eventually reach the water that is stored naturally underground in our aquifer.
 These contaminants degrade the quality of our aquifer over time.
 Hi-Desert Water District relies on groundwater from the aquifer to deliver clean, safe drinking water to your home.

-This project would replace septic systems and their negative impacts on water quality with a sewer system that collects wastewater and delivers it to a treatment plant, where it will be processed and treated until it is clean enough to be recharged into the aquifer without compromising water quality.
+This project would replace septic systems and their negative environmental impacts on water quality with a sewer system that collects wastewater and delivers it to a treatment plant, where it will be processed and treated until it is clean enough to be recharged into the aquifer without compromising water quality.

 According to its revised Basin Plan amendment, the Colorado River Basin Regional Water Quality Control Board has extended the prohibition dates in the Town of Yucca Valley to June 30, 2021 for Phase 1, and for Phase 2 and 3 December 31, 2025.
 This means that, as of those dates, property owners within the corresponding phases will have to cease discharging from their septic systems.